 We advise businesses, universities, councils and other public bodies, providing practical guidance on cost-effective, tried and tested solutions.
 Because global greenhouse gas emissions will now inevitably lead to major climate change impacts, and since the consequences of these will become more painful the longer it takes to reduce emissions and learn to adapt to impacts, government now requires public bodies, and increasingly smaller, as well as larger, businesses to pursue and report upon climate change mitigation and adaptation strategies.
-Our Director, Paul Gill is experienced in facilitating workshops helping involve your key personnel in the following areas:
+Our Director, Paul Gill is experienced in advising, building capacity, supporting, and facilitating workshops helping involve your key personnel in the following areas:

 With the objective of reducing carbon emissions, ESS Solutions: